andrewgreen76/flygreen/README.md

 - Modern C / systems engineering:
   - revisiting but in-depth:
-    - pointers, structures, syntax, memory management, memory safety and the wages from the lack of it.
+    - syntax, memory management (pointers, structures, memory safety and the wages from the lack of it).

 __________________________________________________________________________
 TECHNICAL OBSERVATIONS MADE OVER THE PAST 24-48 HOURS: